-It is essential to have a professional CV, in order that you give yourself the best opportunity to getting that interview.
+It is essential to have a professional CV, in order that you give yourself the best opportunity to get that interview.
 In many instances there can be more than one hundred applicants for a job.
 If you are one of them, you need to know how to make your CV stand out from the rest.

 There are many techniques used by professional CV writers to help get you to the top of the pile.
 What should you put in?
 What should you leave out?
 Where should you place more emphasis?
 These are all important questions, considering even the most motivated recruiter is likely to decide whether your CV is suitable in less than 60 seconds.